NeurodataWithoutBorders/nwb-overview/docs/source/community_gallery/community_gallery.rst

     :class: align-left, no-scaled-link
     :width: 100

 :neuroconv-docs:`NeuroConv Catalog <catalogue/catalogue.html>` is a collection of real-world examples of labs using :neuroconv-docs:`NeuroConv <>` to convert their data to NWB files.
 Each project listed contains a description and a link to an open GitHub repository.
-Many of the projects listed use advanced customization features beyond what is demonstrated in the core :neuroconv-docs:`NeuroConv conversion gallery <conversion_examples_gallery/conversion_example_gallery.html>`
+Many of the projects listed use advanced customization features beyond what is demonstrated in the core :neuroconv-docs:`NeuroConv conversion gallery <conversion_examples_gallery/conversion_example_gallery.html>`. :bdg-link-primary:`NeuroConv Catalog <https://neuroconv.readthedocs.io/en/main/catalogue/catalogue.html>`

 .. image:: figures/bristol_neuroscience_data_guide.png
     :class: align-left, no-scaled-link